 “An institution such as Ouachita is a living entity, created afresh by each generation,” reflected Dr. Elrod, who has served since 1998 as university chancellor.
 “It is exciting to view a new Ouachita being built on the foundation of the past.”

-Under the leadership of Dr. Andrew Westmoreland, elected Ouachita’s fourteenth president in 1998, the university continued its emphasis on strengthening undergraduate education.
+Under the leadership of Dr. Andrew Westmoreland, elected Ouachita’s 14th president in 1998, the university continued its emphasis on strengthening undergraduate education.
 The CORE curriculum was fully implemented, reviewed and revised.
 The university was reorganized into eight schools, each led by an academic dean: the Frank D. Hickingbotham School of Business, the Chesley and Elizabeth Pruet School of Christian Studies, the Michael D. Huckabee School of Education, the School of Fine Arts, the School of Humanities, the School of Interdisciplinary Studies, the J. D. Patterson School of Natural Sciences and the W.H.
 Sutton School of Social Sciences.

 During the Westmoreland administration, the Center for Family and Community was renamed in honor of Chancellor Ben M. Elrod, and the Sutton Center for Integrity was established in honor of longtime trustee chairman William H. “Buddy” Sutton and his late wife, Peggy.
 Additions to the campus during Dr. Westmoreland’s tenure included the Ouachita Commons dining facility (2001), the Crews Indoor Athletic Pavilion (2003), Hickingbotham Hall (2006) and the Pat and Willard Walker Conference Center (2006).